John-Zamora/SMAIC/README.md

 - A separate CSS file is used for the desktop styles
 - The desktop styles are activated through the use of media queries
 - The minimum device width to trigger the use of the desktop style is currently 600px
+- Note that the resizing the browser width to that certain point will also trigger the mobile style

 ---